 Different from call centers, reception usually works 24/7, but what should hotels do when it’s closed?

-4. Not give agents autonomy to problem solve on the spot
+4. Give agents no autonomy to sort customers’ problems on the spot

 Perhaps agents believe sending travelers to the hotel’s website is the perfect solution.
 After all, nearly all answers to any objection can be found there with videos and photos.
 The website is projected to guide the user to click on “book now”.

 That is a mistake.
-The last thing a call center should do is send travelers to any communication channel other than the one they first chose to get their questions answered.
+The last thing a call center should do is send travelers to any communication channel other than the one they first chose to solve doubts.

 5. Not follow a script

-Following a script is one of the most essential directives a call center should carry out.
+Following a script is one of the most essential directives a call center should follow.
 Besides being an excellent tool to train new agents, a script works like a manual and helps standardize service and prepare agents for unexpected situations.

 Often, we have a difficult time making others understand what we are saying on the other end of the line.
-This happens because we speak quickly and mumble as a habit.
+This happens because most of us speak quickly as a habit.